European history has always fascinated me. I enjoy reading any history, really, for the insight is gives me into why people do what they do.

 Will Durant is a historian I especially enjoy reading.
-His 1968 book, The Lessons of History, is one of my favorites.
+He wrote many books, and his 1968 book, The Lessons of History, is one of my favorites.
 In 117 broad but incisive pages, he surveys thirteen general topics over the range of recorded history — topics like biology, religion, morals, economics and government.

 He begins his essay about warfare by suggesting that war is one of the constants of history.
 “In the last 3,421 years of recorded history only 268 have seen no war.”
-Then he goes on to discuss what warfare accomplishes and whether it is really necessary and inevitable.
+Then he goes on to discuss what warfare accomplishes, and wonders Is it really necessary?
+Is it inevitable?

-Yet while suggesting war is a constant, Durant sees civilization always changing throughout history — sometimes quickly, sometimes slowly.
-People seem to act and respond with over-reactions, so history progresses through recurring sequences of events and conditions.
+Yet while suggesting warfare is constant, Durant sees civilization always changing throughout history — sometimes and in some ways quickly, sometimes slowly.
+People act and respond with over-reactions, like a pendulum.

 We can see hundreds of examples wherever we look.
 For instance, one generation’s strict ethical conduct will be followed by another favoring moral “looseness”, only to be followed by another returning to puritanical attitudes.

-Popular styles come and go.
-Look at fashions in clothing, automobile styles, architecture, and food.
 Same with music.
-People have their favorites — some like what’s popular today, other’s prefer what was popular in previous generations.
+People always have their favorites — some like what’s popular here and today, other’s prefer what was popular somewhere else or in previous generations.

-Most parties will concentrate on one or two of these.
+Most weddings and parties will concentrate on one or two of these styles.
 Sometimes more.
-But I’ve learned that whatever styles people prefer, the music at their parties will help them enjoy the celebrations.
+But I’ve learned that whatever styles people prefer, the music at their festivities helps them enjoy the celebrations.
 Whatever it is, the right music makes people feel good.

 YOUR turn.
+Do you enjoy studying history, too?
 What does European history teach YOU?